-William C. Rhodes, III, 46, was elected Chairman in June 2007.
+William C. Rhodes, III, 47, was elected Chairman in June 2007.
 He has been President, Chief Executive Officer, and a director since 2005.
 Prior to his appointment as President and Chief Executive Officer, Mr. Rhodes was Executive Vice President-Store Operations and Commercial.
 Prior to fiscal 2005, he had been Senior Vice President-Supply Chain and Information Technology since fiscal 2002, and prior thereto had been Senior Vice President-Supply Chain since 2001.
-Prior to that time, he served in various capacities within the Company, including Vice President-Stores in 2000, Senior Vice President-Finance and Vice President-Finance in 1999 and Vice President-Operations Analysis and Support from 1997 to 1999.
-Prior to 1994, Mr. Rhodes was a manager with Ernst & Young, LLP.
+Prior to that time, he served in various capacities within the Company since 1994.
+Prior to 1994, Mr. Rhodes was a manager with Ernst & Young LLP.
 Mr. Rhodes is a member of the Board of Directors of Dollar General Corporation.

-Experience, Skills and Qualifications: The Board believes Mr. Rhodes, AutoZone's Chairman and Chief Executive Officer, is qualified to serve as a director of the Company based on his 16 years' experience with the Company, which have included responsibility for corporate strategy, executive management, operations and supply chain; his knowledge and understanding of the automotive aftermarket and retail industries; his strong financial background and his owner orientation, as well as his integrity and energy.
+Experience, Skills and Qualifications: The Board believes Mr. Rhodes, AutoZone's Chairman and Chief Executive Officer, is qualified to serve as a director of the Company based on his 17 years' experience with the Company, which have included responsibility for corporate strategy, executive management, operations and supply chain; his knowledge and understanding of the automotive aftermarket and retail industries; his strong financial background and his owner orientation, as well as his integrity and energy.